 Andrea Nair wrote recently about ways parents can protect their kids’ playtime.
 They included

-- Do interested activities casually rather than as a scheduled event.
-If your child has already chosen her one or two activities for the season, but wants to participate in one more, look for informal options.
-Maybe she can arrange a neighborhood soccer game with her friends instead of joining a league.
+- Do interesting activities casually rather than as a scheduled event.
+If your child has already chosen her one or two activities for the season but wants to participate in one more, look for informal options.
+Maybe she can arrange a neighbourhood soccer game with her friends instead of joining a league.

 - Stay (mostly) away from screens until the age of four.
 Most experts agree with the American Pediatric Association’s recommendation that children under two should have NO screen time (mobile devices, computers, TV, video games).
 Waiting until later for frequent access is even better.
 It is hard to compete with a flashing, bright screen, and introducing screens too early can kill the desire for free play.

 - Take your child to different natural environments, without directing the play.
 Let your child explore new places like a nearby wooded area, a riverbank, a sand pile, a friend’s backyard.

 - Let your child decide what to play with.
 It’s great to provide some simple toys—building blocks, pots and pans, paper and crayons—but parents do not need to “entertain” their children.
 The natural urge to explore kicks in when a child has enough time and space to become curious.